projectsveltos/sveltos/docs/template/template_generic_examples.md

     - Gianluca Mardente
 ---

-## Introduction to Template Examples
+## Template Generic Examples

-The section includes simple to follow templates examples to get started!
+This section is designed to help users get started with the Sveltos template feature.
+It provides simple, easy-to-follow examples.
+Let's dive in!

 ## Example - Calico CNI Deployment

-Imagine we want to set up Calico CNI on several CAPI powered clusters, automatically fetching Pod CIDRs from each cluster.
-Sveltos `ClusterProfile` definition lets you create a configuration with these details, and it will automatically deploy Calico to all matching clusters.
+Imagine we want to set up Calico CNI on several CAPI powered clusters, **automatically** fetching **Pod CIDRs** from each cluster.
+Sveltos `ClusterProfile` definition lets you create a configuration with these details, and it will **automatically** deploy Calico to all **matching** clusters.

 In the example below, we use the Sveltos cluster label `env=fv` to identify all clusters that should use Calico as their CNI.